WildernessLabs/Documentation/docs/Meadow/Meadow.OS/TLS_Client_Authentication/index.md

 ## Step 5 (Optional): Encrypting your private key

-If you intend to use encrypted private keys, you'll need to encrypt your key, which can be done by running an OpenSSL command:
+If you want to encrypt your private key, you can just run an OpenSSL command like the following:

 ```bash
 openssl rsa -in decrypted_private_key.pem -out private_key.pem -des3 -traditional